ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/qiezi-maozi/CVE-2021-3019-Lanproxy](https://github.com/qiezi-maozi/CVE-2021-3019-Lanproxy) :  ![starts](https://img.shields.io/github/stars/qiezi-maozi/CVE-2021-3019-Lanproxy.svg) ![forks](https://img.shields.io/github/forks/qiezi-maozi/CVE-2021-3019-Lanproxy.svg)

 ## CVE-2021-3007
- ** DISPUTED ** Laminas Project laminas-http before 2.14.2, and Zend Framework 3.0.0, has a deserialization vulnerability that can lead to remote code execution if the content is controllable, related to the __destruct method of the Zend\Http\Response\Stream class in Stream.php.
+ Laminas Project laminas-http before 2.14.2, and Zend Framework 3.0.0, has a deserialization vulnerability that can lead to remote code execution if the content is controllable, related to the __destruct method of the Zend\Http\Response\Stream class in Stream.php.
 NOTE: Zend Framework is no longer supported by the maintainer.
-NOTE: the laminas-http vendor considers this a &quot;vulnerability in the PHP language itself&quot; but has added certain type checking as a way to prevent exploitation in (unrecommended) use cases where attacker-supplied data can be deserialized.
+NOTE: the laminas-http vendor considers this a "vulnerability in the PHP language itself" but has added certain type checking as a way to prevent exploitation in (unrecommended) use cases where attacker-supplied data can be deserialized